matt1432/nixos-configs/README.md

 # My NixOS configs

+TODO: add directory structure info and enforce it
+    - every root folder in the repo represents a flake output except inputs
+    - every root folder only has a `default.nix` and subfolders for each of its attrs
+    - in a subfolder, there should always be a `default.nix`. if the `config` folders? only nix code folder structure?
+    - redo docs

 ## AGS

 You might find it weird that most of my config is written in TypeScript.